captjt/hermes/README.md

 ## Acknowledgments

-Huge thanks to [PuerkitoBio](https://github.com/PuerkitoBio) and the work he has done on all his projects!
+Huge thanks to Martin Angers [@mna](https://github.com/mna) and the work he has done on all his projects!